Multi-Agent Inverted Transformer for Flight Trajectory Prediction

 Table~\ref{error_table} shows the flight trajectory prediction performance of MAIFormer and all baseline models.
 To enable more comprehensive analysis of multi-horizon flight trajectory prediction, we report prediction errors across time horizons of 1, 5, 10, 15, and 20 steps, which correspond to 6 seconds, 30 seconds, 1 minute, 1.5 minutes, and 2 minutes into the future.
 We also computed the performance improvement (PI) ratio as $\left\vert p_2 - p_1 \right\vert / p_2$ to compare the best performance $p_1$ to the second-best performance $p_2$.
 We computed the PI ratios based on the average across all time steps of each model.

 MAIFormer substantially outperformed all baseline models.
 Compared to the second-best model, the average MAE of MAIFormer showed reductions in the latitude, longitude, and altitude dimensions of 21.11\%, 9.81\%, and 34.88\%, respectively.
-Improvements in RMSE were even more pronounced, with error reductions of 33.33\%, 18.14\%, and 41.23\% in the corresponding dimensions.
-We attribute these stronger RMSE gains to MAIFormer’s ability to more effectively capture the underlying dynamics of air traffic scenes.
-MAIFormer also achieved MAPE reductions of 23.01\%, 15.27\%, and 33.85\% in latitude, longitude, and altitude dimensions, respectively.
+Improvements in RMSE were even more pronounced, with error reductions of 32.64\%, 13.93\%, and 38.07\% in the corresponding dimensions.
+We attribute these stronger RMSE gains to MAIFormer’s improved ability to capture the underlying dynamics of air traffic scenes.
+MAIFormer also achieved MAPE reductions of 16.67\%, 3.66\%, and 22.08\% in latitude, longitude, and altitude dimensions, respectively.

-When analyzing errors across different prediction horizons, the single-agent models (Transformer, PatchTST, and FlightBERT++) slightly outperformed the multi-agent models Social-LSTM, AgentFormer, and MAIFormer at early time steps (e.g., horizons 1 and 5).
-This behavior is likely due to short-term future flight trajectories are primarily governed by the dynamics of individual aircraft, such as current velocity and heading, which means that they can be extrapolated easily without explicitly modeling interactions with surrounding traffic.
-In contrast, longer-term future trajectories (e.g., horizons 10, 15, and 20) are more influenced by surrounding aircraft and overall traffic patterns.
-As a result, single-agent models generally underperform in longer-term predictions due to its inability to account for the contextual interactions between traffic.
+When analyzing prediction errors for different prediction horizons, the single-agent models (Transformer, PatchTST, and FlightBERT++) slightly outperformed the multi-agent models Social-LSTM, AgentFormer, and MAIFormer at early time steps (e.g., horizons 1 and 5).
+This behavior is likely due to short-term future flight trajectories being largely dominated by the dynamics of individual aircraft, such as current velocity and heading, which means that they can be extrapolated easily without explicitly modeling interactions with surrounding traffic.
+In contrast, longer-term future trajectories (e.g., horizons 10, 15, and 20) are more strongly influenced by surrounding aircraft and overall traffic patterns.
+As a result, single-agent models generally underperform in longer-term predictions due to their inability to account for the contextual interactions between traffic.
 Notably, compared with other multi-agent models (Social-LSTM and AgentFormer), MAIFormer achieves more consistent and substantial performance gains over single-agent models across all prediction horizons.